malindiruprabha/malindiruprabha/README.md

 ### 🌟 About Me
 I'm a **Software Engineering student from Sri Lanka** who loves blending creativity and data!
-My passion lies in **UI/UX design** — crafting smooth, intuitive interfaces — and **Data Analysis**, where I turn raw data into meaningful insights.
+My passion lies in **UI/UX design**  crafting smooth, intuitive interfaces and **Data Analysis**, where I turn raw data into meaningful insights.
-I enjoy combining **design, development, and analytics** to build user-centered, intelligent, and reliable software solutions.
+I enjoy combining **design, development, and analytics** to build user centered, intelligent, and reliable software solutions.